Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 👉 Jump to: Best Things | Sites & Attractions | Museums & Culture | Bays & Beaches | Outdoor Adventures | Food & Drink

-Salt, sun, and sand – the most sought-after things to do in St. Thomas, USVI.
+Salt, sun, and sand – the most sought-after things in St. Thomas, USVI.
 I mean, why else would you be escaping to the Caribbean, anyway?
 So lucky for you, we have an abundance of all three!

 Magens Bay Beach